Once you decide to paint a room,

 color of the walls or trim.
 Jot down the date, the type of paint, and its code

-number.
+number, as well as any customizing details (adding white to lighten it, for example).
 This is most important if you have chosen a true color rather than

 white, off-white, or beige.
 You now have a large, accurate sample to carry with

 you when you choose fabric, carpeting, or furniture for the room.
+Or, if you decide to paint the room again with the same color, you're good to go.